 - clinical management

 This is a voluntary partnership between an independent prescriber and a supplementary prescriber.
-They implement an agreed clinical management plan (CMP) for a specific patient with that patient’s agreement.
+They implement an agreed clinical management plan (CMP) for a specific patient with the patient’s consent.

 You can only use supplementary prescribing after:

-- assessment and diagnosis by an independent prescriber, who must be a doctor or dentist
+- assessment and diagnosis by an independent prescriber.
+This must be a doctor or dentist.

 Qualifications and professional standards